-Several hypothalamic nuclei are sexually dimorphic, i.e. there are clear differences in both structure and function between males and females.
-Some differences are apparent even in gross neuroanatomy: most notable is the sexually dimorphic nucleus within the preoptic area.
-However, most of the differences are subtle changes in the connectivity and chemical sensitivity of particular sets of neurons.
+Several hypothalamic nuclei are sexually dimorphic, with clear differences in both structure and function between males and females.
+Some differences are apparent even in gross neuroanatomy, most notably is the sexually dimorphic nucleus within the preoptic area.
+However, most are subtle changes in the connectivity and chemical sensitivity of particular sets of neurons.
 In neonatal life, gonadal steroids influence the development of the neuroendocrine hypothalamus.
-For instance, they determine the ability of females to exhibit a normal reproductive cycle, and of males and females to display appropriate reproductive behaviors in adult life.
+For instance, they determine the ability of females to exhibit a normal reproductive cycle and of males and females to display appropriate reproductive behaviors in adult life.

 In 2004 and 2006, two studies by Berglund, Lindström, and Savic used Positron Emission Tomography (PET) to observe how the hypothalamus responds to smelling common odors, the scent of testosterone found in male sweat, and the scent of estrogen found in female urine.
 These studies showed that the hypothalamus of heterosexual men and homosexual women both respond to estrogen.
 Also, the hypothalamus of homosexual men and heterosexual women both respond to testosterone.

 odors were processed similarly involving only the olfactory brain.